Focus and Scope

 If manuscript is accepted for review, the authors will be notified in the electronic way only with the reference to the article ID number in the electronic system.
 Articles are evaluated by at least two outside referees who are contacted before being sent a paper and asked to return comments within time period indicated by Editors.
 All submitted manuscripts are treated as confidential documents, and reviewers are instructed to treat manuscripts as such.
 The peer review process is also confidential and identities of reviewers are not released.
 Referees are asked to provide a written review together with recommendation of acceptance, requirement for revision or rejection of the article.

 Authors are notified of decisions by e-mail only.
 Selected papers are edited to improve accuracy and clarity and for length.
 Criteria for acceptance of manuscripts or review forms are available at the Journal web page.
-Names of reviewers of individual manuscripts or journal issues are not revealed; the list of reviewers cooperating with the Journal is announced once a year.
-In cases author(s) of manuscripts and reviewers are no more anonymous, reviewers are asked to confirm in writing no conflict of interests, i.e. no direct personal relationships (first- and second-degree kinship, legal ties, relationship by marriage), superior/subordinate professional relations or direct scientific cooperation within the two years preceding the review.
+PMP operates with a “double blind” peer review policy, meaning that reviewers of papers won’t get to know the identity of the author(s), and the author(s) won’t get to know the identity of the reviewer.
+The idea is that everyone should get a similar and unbiased review.
+The list of reviewers cooperating with the Journal is announced once a year.
+In potential cases when author(s) of manuscripts and reviewers are no more anonymous, reviewers are asked to confirm in writing no conflict of interests, i.e. no direct personal relationships (first- and second-degree kinship, legal ties, relationship by marriage), superior/subordinate professional relations or direct scientific cooperation within the two years preceding the review.
 Papers submitted to ‘PMP’ but not accepted for publication may, in some cases, be eligible for publication in other journals of the Publisher.

 Manuscripts authored by Editors or members of Editorial Board are treated no differently to any other manuscript submitted to Palliative Medicine in Practice.
 All possible measures are undertaken to avoid any potential conflict of interest in handling of such manuscripts at all the stages including allocation of handling Editor, selection of reviewers, decision making and, if required, processing for publication.